 About the Author:

-Julia C. Karlstad, MEd, CSCS, is the president of JKFITNESS, LLC.
+Julia Karlstad, MEd, CSCS, is the president of JKFITNESS, LLC.
 Julia has worked in the fitness industry and specifically the medical wellness community for several years.
 Previously, Julia developed and directed an exercise physiology program for two bariatric hospitals and three medically supervised weight-loss clinics.
-She currently serves on the OAC Advisory Board.
+She currently serves on the OAC Advisory Board and authors a bi-monthly column in the “Walk from Obesity” e-newsletter.
 For more information on Julia, please visit www.juliakarlstad.com or www.jk-fit.com.